Tyquan/pan-node/README.md

 ### Pan.median (method)

-> Finds the middle integer in an array (Only for odd integers)
+> Finds the middle integer in an array (Only for odd integers).
+If an arrays length i even then the method will just return the length of tha array

     var pa = new Pan();
     var myArray2 = [10,9,8,7,6,5,4,3,2,1];